Skip to content

 • Explicit acknowledgment when no vulnerability exists

-This stage functions as triage, not self-validation.
+This stage works as triage, not self-validation.
 Findings without concrete evidence are dismissed.

 Breaking analysis into separate tasks with fresh context prevents the model from taking shortcuts.
-Each stage has distinct prompts emphasizing different concerns: breadth in suggestion, rigor in verification.
+Each stage has distinct prompts that emphasize different concerns: breadth in suggestion, rigor in verification.

-The framework also stores results of each task in a database rather than passing them through a single prompt chain.
-This enables fresh context windows for each task, granular debugging when a stage produces poor results, and the ability to rerun individual stages without repeating the full pipeline.
+The framework also stores the results of each task in a database rather than passing them through a single prompt chain.
+This gives each task a fresh context window, lets you debug a single stage that produces poor results, and lets you rerun one stage without repeating the full pipeline.

-The same staged structure appears in other open-source harnesses: Vercel's deepsec runs coding agents through a scan → investigate → revalidate → enrich loop and reports roughly a 10–20% false-positive rate — a parallel implementation of the scan/suggest/audit FP-suppression pattern described here.
+The same staged structure appears in other open-source harnesses.
+Vercel's deepsec runs coding agents through a scan, investigate, revalidate, and enrich loop, and reports roughly a 10 to 20% false-positive rate — a parallel take on the scan, suggest, and audit pattern described here.

 • 139 marked as exploitable during audit